prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 ...
 '3L8X', '3CTQ', '3D7Z', '3D83', '2ONL']

-Note that we used a list of identifiers which that is different from what we have listed in supporting material of our paper [AB09]_.
+Note that we used a list of identifiers that are different from what was listed in the supporting material of our paper [AB09]_.
-Since the paper was published, Protein Data Bank has refined some structures.
-The changes in identifiers are reflected to the dataset above.
+Since the paper was published, the Protein Data Bank has refined some structures.
+The changes in identifiers are reflected in the dataset above.

-Also note that, it is possible to update this list to contain all p38 structures currently available in the PDB using the :func:`~prody.proteins.blastPDB` function as follows:
+Also note that, it is possible to update this list to include all of the p38 structures currently available in the PDB using the :func:`~prody.proteins.blastPDB` function as follows: